 Average Payable Period = Average accounts payable/ (total credit purchases/Days in period)

-Both accounts receivable and accounts payable are part of the double-entry bookkeeping and an essential tool in assessing the overall health of the company.
-A company should maintain a balance between the two to ensure it does not face cash crunch.1–3
+Both accounts receivable and accounts payable are part of double-entry bookkeeping and an essential tool in assessing the company’s overall health.
+A company should maintain a balance between the two to ensure it does not face a cash crunch.